lumoe/obsidian-rollover-daily-todos/README.md

 You can also open your command palette (CMD+P on macOS) and start typing `roll` to find this command.
 No matter where you are in Obsidian, the previous day's todos will get rolled forward.
 There is also a command called `Undo last rollover` which can be run within 2 minutes of a rollover occurring.
 Both commands are potentially destructive, and the default text element undo command (CMD+Z on macOS) didn't work.
 Currently only 1 undo is available for use at the moment.

+Note that if you create a daily note in the future, and you try to run this command, todos will not be rolled into a future date.
+They will always be rolled to today's note (if it doesn't exist, nothing will happen), from the chronologically closest (in the past) daily note.

 ## Requirements

 - [x] You must have either: